Five-Year Plans of South Korea: Five-Year Plans

+1960–1961

+The government formulated a five-year economic plan based around agriculture and light industry to decrease unemployment, but was ultimately overthrown before having the chance to implement it.
+The five-year plan would have advocated for “populism first, then industrialization” and set the direction for industrialization.

 1962–1966

-The first plan sought to expand electrical/coal energy industry, emphasizing importance on the infrastructure for establishing a solid foundation, agricultural productivity, export, neutralize balance of payments, and promote technological advancements.
-These policies were established, along with further investments in education and other social resources, to shift the Korean economy further towards an export oriented one.
+The first plan sought to expand the electrical/coal energy industry, emphasizing the importance of the infrastructure for establishing a solid foundation, agricultural productivity, export, neutralizing balance of payments, and promoting technological advancements.
+These policies were established, along with further investments in education and other social resources, to shift the Korean economy further towards an export-oriented one.
 As part of these shifts, the share of workers in agriculture steadily declined in exchange for more workers in manufacturing.

 The Korean economy observed a 7.8% growth, exceeding expectations, while GNP per capita grew from 83 to 125 US dollars.

 1967–1971

 The second five-year plan sought to shift the South Korean state into heavy industry by making South Korea more competitive in the world market, which was incorporated into all future five-year plans.
-The industry was based on steel and petrochemical industry.
+The industry was based on the steel and petrochemical industry.
 The major highways were built for easier transportation.

 U.S.-China's opening up in 1972 led to a greater competitive marketplace for South Korean goods and services.
 Fears also prevailed that the U.S. would no longer provide military defense for South Korea.
 By the end of the second 5-year plan, South Korea was able to double its GNP per capita.

 1972–1976

-Park Chung-hee implemented the third five-year plan which was referred to as the Heavy Chemical Industrialization Plan (HCI Plan) and, also, the "Big Push".
+Park Chung Hee implemented the third five-year plan which was referred to as the Heavy Chemical Industrialization Plan (HCI Plan) and, also, the "Big Push".
 The HCI Plan designated 5 separate fields as "strategic fields": Electronics, Shipbuilding, Machinery, Petrochemicals, and Non-ferrous metals.
 Faced with escalating North Korean threats, a potentially uncertain ally in the United States, and the changing security arrangements regarding Okinawa, South Korean political leaders looked to use a heavy industry drive to lessen their military dependence on the United States and build up the Republic of Korea Armed Forces.
-To fund the HCIP, the government borrowed heavily from foreign countries (not foreign direct investment, so that it could direct its project).
+To fund the HCIP, the government borrowed heavily from foreign countries (not foreign direct investment so that it could direct its project).

 1977–1981

 By the time of the fourth plan, GNP per capita in 1977 was 1,000 US dollars.
-However, in 1978, because of price of goods, real estate speculation, lack of everyday necessities and various produce, etc., previously unaddressed problems began to arise.
+However, in 1978, because of the price of goods, real estate speculation, lack of everyday necessities and various produce, etc., previously unaddressed problems began to arise.
 In 1979, the second oil shock pushed the Korean economy to harsher standards and in 1980, the Gwangju Democratization Movement, political turmoil, pessimistic foresight, and unmet goals all contributed towards a first minus in the Korean economy in years.